Paul Kelly is not just Australia’s greatest and most enduring songwriter.

 He is one of those rare artists to spin a long career out of a hunger to explore new directions, from the tender songcraft of Post to the hard-edged rock’n’roll of Gossip, to country and folk, bluegrass (see Smoke, Foggy Highway), a dub reggae-funk record with Professor Ratbaggy, a soul revue album with guest singers including his long-time backing singers Vika and Linda Bull (Paul Kelly presents the Merri Soul Sessions).
 In 2014 there was Seven Sonnets & a Song, setting Shakespearean sonnets to music and released on the 400th anniversary of the Bard’s death.
 Followed by an album with Charlie Owen of songs they had sung at funerals, Death’s Dateless Night.

 Kelly gave his first live performance in 1974, released his first album in 1981, when he was 26, and this year delivers Nature, his 23rd studio set.
+His new album includes the tracks ‘With The One I Love’ and ‘A Bastard Like Me’.
 His body of work also includes live albums (see the CD/DVD recording of an Australian tour with Neil Finn, Goin’ Your Way, and the 8-CD box set A-Z Recordings, revisiting his songs with acoustic guitar, harmonica and voice).
 To this add the film soundtracks, co-writes (he contributed to land rights anthem Treaty with Yothu Yindi), production work, the constant touring at home and abroad.
 Some of those shows were on stages where his maternal grandparents, founders of a touring opera company, performed in the ’20s.
 And he has written perhaps the finest and most unflinching autobiography ever written by an Australian musician, How to Make Gravy.

 In a career like this the craft, the resilience, the diligent attention to detail, the sheer passion for getting up in the morning and working on the next thing, are mostly unseen.
 But there always is a next thing, and that has created a legacy which chronicles not just the Australian experience but the human experience.
 For that reason his work will live on, like the stories of Henry Lawson, the collected works of Slim Dusty, the poetry of Judith Wright.